Jumping Bomb Angels: World Wrestling Federation (1987–1988)

 The Jumping Bomb Angels entered the World Wrestling Federation appearing on WWF Prime Time June 24th and July 16th, 1987 facing off against the Glamour Girls, Judy Martin & Leilani Kai.
 The 2 tag teams would feud and have matches across the house show circuit for the next 6 months with the Glamour Girls, winning most of the encounters thanks to interference from their manager, Jimmy Hart.

-At the very first WWF Survivor Series on Thanksgiving, November 26th 1987, the Jumping Bomb Angels teamed with the Fabulous Moolah, Velvet McIntire, & Rockin’ Robin to face the team of Sherri Martel, Dawn Marie, Donna Christianello, Judy Martin & Leilani Kai.
+At the very first WWF Survivor Series on Thanksgiving, November 26th 1987, the Jumping Bomb Angels teamed with The Fabulous Moolah, Velvet McIntyre, & Rockin' Robin to face the team of Sherri Martel, Dawn Marie, Donna Christianello, Judy Martin & Leilani Kai.
 Noriyo Tateno and Itsuki Yamazaki would go on to win the match as the sole survivors in the first ever women's Survivor Series match.

 On January 24, 1988 at the inaugural Royal Rumble, the Jumping Bomb Angels beat The Glamour Girls (in a best two-out-of-three falls match) to win the WWF Ladies Tag Team Championship.
 They would continue their feud at house shows throughout America with the Angels now winning all of the encounters.
-They would even have a singles match a piece, Yamzaki beating Judy Martin and Toteno defeating Leilani Kai.
+They would even have a singles match a piece, Yamazaki beating Judy Martin and Tateno defeating Leilani Kai.
 The Jumping Bomb Angels returned to Japan with their home promotion of All Japan Women’s Pro Wrestling.
 It was there that they lost the WWF Ladies Tag Team Championship, back to the Glamour Girls via countout on June 8, 1988.

 Reunion (2008)

 The Jumping Bomb Angels would reunite at Daily Sports’ 60th Anniversary event, Summer Dream on July 21st, 2008.
 They would take on the team of Jumbo Hori & Yukari Omori and on August 3rd they wrestled the Double Inoue team consisting of Kyoko & Takako Inoue.
 Both ending in time limit draws.
 The Jumping Bomb Angels would next compete for Ladies Legend Pro Wrestling-X, against old foes, Devil Masami & Jaguar Yokota at LLPW Revolution 16 on August 10th.
 Noriyo Tateno and Itsuki Yamazaki would conclude their reunion tour on August 16th at Pro Wrestling WAVE’s 1st Anniversary event, WAVE Sail A-Way 2.
-Their opponents were Ran YuYu & Toshie Uematsu.
+Their opponents were Ran Yu-Yu & Toshie Uematsu.
 This was the Jumping Bomb Angels last match together.